Zeolith Glossar

 Tihomir Lelas

-Tihomir Lelas is considered a prominent figure in connection with the tribomechanical grinding and activation of minerals.
-He developed processes in which natural minerals such as zeolite or limestone are not only very finely ground but also have their surface properties altered.
-His goal was to increase the natural reactivity of these substances so that they could fulfill certain binding, exchange, and surface processes even more effectively.
-With his developments and patents, his name became particularly well-known in the field of tribomechanically activated minerals.
+Tihomir Lelas is considered a formative figure in connection with the tribomechanical grinding and activation of minerals.
+He developed processes in which natural minerals such as zeolite or limestone are not only very finely ground but also altered in their surface properties.
+His goal was to increase the natural reactivity of these substances so that they could perform certain binding, exchange, and surface processes even more effectively.
+With his developments and patents, his name became particularly well known in the field of tribomechanically activated minerals.

-In connection with zeolite, Tihomir Lelas is often mentioned because his work has shaped the idea that not only the chemical composition of a mineral is important, but also its physical processing.
-A zeolite is therefore not simply "ground" or "unground" – the way it is crushed and activated can also influence its surface, particle size, and reaction behavior.
-This is why Lelas' name is frequently encountered where tribomechanical activation, micronization, and particularly reactive forms of zeolite are discussed.
+In connection with zeolite, Tihomir Lelas is often mentioned because his work shaped the idea that not only the chemical composition of a mineral is important, but also its physical processing.
+A zeolite is therefore not simply "ground" or "unground" – the way it is crushed and activated can also influence its surface, particle size, and reactive behavior.
+Therefore, Lelas's name is often encountered where tribomechanical activation, micronization, and particularly reactive forms of zeolite are discussed.

 Tribomechanical grinding is a high-energy grinding process in which zeolite crystals in a special mill repeatedly collide due to air currents and friction moving at hundreds of kilometers per hour.
-This breaks down the particles into their smallest components and simultaneously gives them additional "surface energy".
-The result: extremely fine powder particles with an enormously enlarged specific surface area, which can adsorb and absorb even more strongly than conventionally ground, virtually "crushed" zeolite.
-This process makes the zeolite "more vibrant" – it absorbs toxins, heavy metals, and moisture even more reliably and releases nutrients more specifically .
+This breaks the particles into their smallest components and simultaneously gives them additional "surface energy."
+The result: extremely fine powder particles with an enormously enlarged specific surface area, which can adsorb and absorb even more strongly than conventionally ground, quasi "crushed" zeolite.
+This process makes the zeolite "more alive" – it absorbs toxins, heavy metals, and moisture even more reliably and releases nutrients more selectively.

 V